 Friday nights in Chattanooga are always bright.
 Each weekend, you will find yourself immersed in a vibrant nightlife scene, including neighborhood breweries, live music venues, late-night restaurants, hot spot bars, and a friendly crowd.
 Here’s a guide on how to spend your Friday evening in the Scenic City.

 WHAT TO DO

 Located in the heart of downtown is the historic Tivoli Theatre, home of the Chattanooga Symphony & Opera, and Soldiers and Sailors Memorial Auditorium, both of which feature regular national acts such as The Avett Brothers, Jason Isbell, and Ben Folds.
-If you’re in the mood for a more casual setting, the Honest Pint has pool tables and local live music.
+The Signal, Barrelhouse Ballroom, Songbirds, and the Woodshop Listening Room are also great spots to catch some live acts.
 Closer to the water, Puckett’s Grocery serves authentic comfort food with live pickin’ performances near your seat.
-If you find yourself in Chattanooga during the warmer months of May-September, be sure to head to Miller Plaza for Nightfall, a free outdoor music series every Friday night, featuring food, beverages and great music of all genres.
+If you find yourself in Chattanooga during the warmer months of May-September, be sure to head to Miller Plaza for Nightfall, a free outdoor music series every Friday night, featuring food, beverages, and great music of all genres.